 Tom: After that focus on PPI, I translated what I had learned in consulting to the hospital side of things in Denver, focused on procurement and strategic sourcing.
 With a team of 25+, I experienced first-hand the manual pain of processing requisitions, purchase orders and the resulting reconciliation with AP.
 There is such a lack of transparency and collaboration between suppliers and providers when it comes to the transaction side of the supply chain.

 DSSI: Where did you go from there?

-Tom: My next opportunity was on the GPO side, where I went to work for a leader in the space and oversaw a consulting team focused on helping hospitals save money.
-But once again, that lack of easily accessible, clean data made it hard to see and implement the savings opportunities that we knew were there.
+Tom: My next opportunity was on the GPO side, where I went to work for a leader in the space and oversaw a healthcare procurement consulting team focused on helping hospitals save money.
+But once again, that lack of easily accessible, clean data made it hard to see and implement the savings opportunities we knew were there.

 Try DSSI Analyze™ Today

 Contact us for a free demo and initial savings analysis.

 Tom Swapp is the Vice President of Market Development – Acute for Direct Supply® DSSI™.
 Tom joined DSSI in 2019 after many years of building expertise in the world of hospital supply chain.
 Tom holds an undergraduate degree from Brigham Young University in Economics and an MBA from the University of Colorado at Denver.